 Factors that Affect the Construction Cost in Bangalore while Building a house

-The process of estimating the cost of construction is complex; it involves several variable factors.
-For the construction estimation to be accurate, it is essential that you get each factor right.
+The process of estimating the cost of construction in Bangalore is complex; it involves several variable factors.
+For the construction estimation to be accurate, you must get each factor right.

-This is done through conducting research, study, and using the experience of the architect or other parties involved in construction.
+This can be done through conducting research, study, and using the experience of the architect or other parties involved in construction.

 A slight error in one of the variables can significantly impact the final estimate.
 Therefore, understanding the variables of the cost of construction is essential.

 Here is a list of factors that affect the construction cost of a building: